Creating Website Content

 Tools that are used to maintain pricing:

 2. The system supports an unlimited number of price levels.
 Each customer is associated with a default price level.
-Review the Pricing > Default Pricing and Price Levels section of the Inventory documentation for more details.
+Review the Default Pricing and Price Levels section of the Inventory documentation for more details.

 Customer Based Price Level